mout/mout/doc/mdown/random.md

 ## guid():String

-Generates as best a guid that JavaScript can generate, see [Globally Unique Identifier](http://en.wikipedia.org/wiki/Globally_unique_identifier)
+Generates a pseudo-random [Globally Unique Identifier](http://en.wikipedia.org/wiki/Globally_unique_identifier) (v4).

+Since the total number of GUIDs is 2<sup>122</sup> the chance of generating the same value twice is negligible.

 See: [`randHex()`](#randHex)